-The shapes of the fluence spectra are quite similar, as illustrated in Figure 6, which compares the fits to the five proton spectra.
+The shapes of the spectra in Figure 7 are quite similar, as illustrated in Figure 8, which compares the fits to the five proton spectra.
 The 28 October 2003 event has the largest fluence below ~250 MeV, but at higher energies the spectral fits indicate that both Events 3 and 4 have harder spectra.
-Events 2, 3, and 4 were all prominent ground-level events recorded in a number of neutron-monitors (based on real-time data from the University of Delaware website: http://neutronm.bartol.udel.edu//Welcome.html and John Bieber, personal communication).
+Events 2, 3, and 4 were all prominent ground-level events recorded in a number of neutron-monitors (based on real-time data from the University of Delaware website. http://neutronm.bartol.udel.edu//Welcome.html).